 The visionary planner who reshaped post-war Philadelphia, championing pedestrian malls, historic preservation, and a human-scale downtown.

-Edmund Bacon was Philadelphia's master builder for two transformative decades.
-As the head of the City Planning Commission from 1949 to 1970, he wielded unprecedented influence, pushing a comprehensive vision to drag the city out of its industrial decline.
-He was not a mere bureaucrat but a charismatic and sometimes controversial evangelist for urban design.
-Bacon championed Society Hill's revival, turning a dilapidated neighborhood into a model of historic preservation and modern living.
-He pushed through the creation of Market East and the pedestrian-friendly Love Park, and his advocacy was crucial in locating Penn's Landing along the Delaware River.
-His philosophy, detailed in his book 'Design of Cities,' emphasized visual sequences and experiential movement through urban space.
-While some of his ideas, like the razing of areas for urban renewal, are now contested, his fundamental belief that cities should be designed for people left an indelible mark.
+Edmund Bacon served as Philadelphia's City Planning Commission head from 1949 to 1970, wielding unprecedented influence to drag the city out of industrial decline.
+He championed Society Hill's revival, turning a dilapidated neighborhood into a model of historic preservation and modern living.
+He pushed through Market East and Love Park, and his advocacy located Penn's Landing along the Delaware River.
+His book 'Design of Cities' emphasized visual sequences and experiential movement through urban space.
+Some of his urban renewal ideas are now contested, but his belief that cities should be designed for people shaped Philadelphia.

 1901–1927